jay1493/job-search-agent/README.md

 - Ensure port 2024 is not in use
 - Try `langgraph dev --port 8080`
 - Check firewall settings

+### No jobs found
+- ✅ Real scraping is working
+- LinkedIn may be rate-limiting
+- Try broader search terms
+- Add delay between searches

 ## 📧 Support